transformgovsg/landing-zone/src/content/blog/20240101-gds-transformers.md

 author: 'Yeo Yong Kiat'
 ---

-## Meet the 14 techies who are ambitiously pursuing greenfields across the public service, starting with the healthcare sector.
-Read our story, and how we came to be

 ![The GDS Transformers](https://rogueteacher.me/images/transformgovsg/photo_6116283611805236634_w.jpg)

 <figcaption><strong>The GDS Transformers</strong> (back from left): Lai Ho, Alex, Yong Kiat, Nicholas, Wilson, Weijun, Chadin, Ani; (front from left): Kelly, Yi Ning, Eileen, Yiming, Lay Hui, Hoon Ling, Shaina</figcaption>